d2l-ai/d2l-en/chapter_gaussian-processes/gp-inference.md

 3. We have said that a fundamental advantage of Bayesian methods is in naturally representing _epistemic_ uncertainty.
 In the above example, we cannot fully see the effects of epistemic uncertainty.
 Try instead to predict with ```test_x = np.linspace(0, 10, 1000)```.
 What happens to the 95\% credible set as your predictions move beyond the data?
 Does it cover the true function in that interval?
 What happens if you only visualize aleatoric uncertainty in that region?

+4. Try running the above example, but instead with 10,000, 20,000 and 40,000 training points, and measure the runtimes.
+How does the training time scale?
+Alternatively, how do the runtimes scale with the number of test points?
+Is it different for the predictive mean and the predictive variance?
+Answer this question both by theoretically working out the training and testing time complexities, and by running the code above with a different number of points.